 Age Criteria

 16 Under 11 credits and zero Regents passed.

-17 Under 11 credits; or
+17 Under 22 credits.

-Under 22 credits and zero Regents passed.
+18 Under 22 credits; or

-18 Under 22 credits and three or fewer Regents passed.
+Under 33 credits and one or fewer Regents passed.

 19 or older Under 22 credits; or

 Under 44 credits and one or fewer Regents passed.

-For students entering a high school from outside of the NYC Public School system, a creditsonly criteria is used (because those students may not have taken Regents exams at their prior school).
+For students entering a high school from outside of the NYC Public School system, a credits-only criteria is used (because those students may not have taken Regents exams at their prior school).